Business Setup in Dubai

 History & Traditions

-Dubai’s history is told only too well by now famous black and white photos of young Sheikhs with falcons on their arms, fishing boats coming up the creek with their daily catches, Arabian dhows laden with textiles and spices, white, square brick structures signifying the city’s first airport and unending stretches of vast, scorched desert dunes with nothing more than scrub, camels and caravans of people dotting the landscape.
-Dubai’s recent history is one of nomadic Arabian tribes congregating, moving and settling near and around oases and sites of vegetation.
-With mud huts to call home and unending expanses of desert to traverse, Dubai was part of a handful of Emirates that was fortunate enough to discover oil beneath its feet.
+Dubai’s history is told only too well by now famous black and white photos of young Sheikhs with falcons on their arms, fishing boats coming up the creek with their daily catches, Arabian dhows laden with textiles and spices, white, square brick structures signifying the city’s first airport and unending stretches of vast, scorched desert dunes with nothing more than scrub, camels and caravans of people dotting the landscape. setup business Dubai’s recent history is one of nomadic Arabian tribes congregating, moving and settling near and around oases and sites of vegetation.
+With mud huts to call home and unending expanses of desert to traverse, Business Setup in Dubai was part of a handful of Emirates that was fortunate enough to discover oil beneath its feet.
 Bearing witness to the countless travels of global explorers and travellers, Dubai blossomed from an English protectorate and important trade hub in the late 18th Century to an important pearling centre in the 1930s and is today the City of Gold we have all come to know so well.

 Architecture

 The architecture of the UAE is characterised by symmetrical, rectangular and square towers and building blocks with Islamic motifs in the form of stars, Islamic calligraphy or design, and fine floral patterns.
-The materials used by Arabs in olden days were mud, dung, chalk, red clay, sea shells and water, with palm fronds providing roofing material.
+The materials used by Arabs in the olden days were mud, dung, chalk, red clay, sea shells and water, with palm fronds providing roofing material.
 The layout of houses would include separate quarters for men and women with a common central courtyard or area where families could congregate.
 Decorations would include handcrafted and carved wooden furniture, hand-woven rugs and tapestries.
 Down the years, marble, gold inlay and gilding, granite and colourful glass have all evolved in their use for decoration in the Arabian home.
-Wind towers were a common feature of Arab homes and formed a particularly significant part of the region’s architecture – the towers would catch passing winds and swirl them into the heart of the house, giving ventilation and much needed air to the sun-beaten homes.
+Wind towers were a common feature of Arab homes and formed a particularly significant part of the region’s architecture – the towers would catch passing winds and swirl them into the heart of the house, giving ventilation and much-needed air to the sun-beaten homes.

 Traditions and Pastimes